“The Hobo Code” Review

 He then tells Don to buy a copy of Atlas Shrugged.

 The description is spot-on — Don cares only for himself.
-And that’s how it’s always been, ever since he was a little boy.
+The way he was brought up may have something to do with that.

 “The Hobo Code” features several great storylines, but the episode is most notable for its extended flashback sequences to Dick Whitman’s childhood.
 The truth about Don’s past has been Mad Men’s most carefully guarded secret, and although the flashbacks don’t reveal too much, they finally give us a clue about the circumstances that molded our main character into the man he is today.